Visas and immigration

 The Norwegian authorities do not require a visa for entry to Svalbard, but if you have a visa requirement to enter Norway/the Schengen area, you must have a visa if you travel via Norway/the Schengen Area on your way to or from Svalbard.
 It's important to ensure that you get a double-entry visa so you can return to the Schengen area (mainland Norway) after your stay in Svalbard.

-The Governor can provide advice and guidance with respect to questions concerning Norwegian immigration legislation.
-The Governor of Svalbard also accepts applications for residence and citizenship.
+The Governor also accepts applications for residence and citizenship.
 These applications are forwarded to the Norwegian Directorate of Immigration (UDI) for processing.

-It is important to be aware that even if you come to Svalbard and take up residence here, this in itself does not entitle you to residence or citizenship in mainland Norway.
+It is important to be aware that even if you come to Svalbard and settle here, this in itself does not give you the right to Norwegian citizenship or residence in mainland Norway.